kurt-krueckeberg/data-structures-cplus/notes/tree-implementations.rst

         else if (p != nullptr && p->key == x) { // found the key

+            // 1.
+If p has only one child (that is not nullptr), then we can remove node p immediately

             // If p doesn't have a left child, then... if (p->left == nullptr)